Johnaius/auto_rust_challenges/README.md

 ## Run the Challenge

-To run the challenge for a specific day, use the following command:
+To run the challenge for a specific day, use the following command while in root dir:

 ```sh
 ./run_challenge.sh <DAY#>